MrChromebox.techMrChromebox.tech

 NOTE

 If you only flashed RW_LEGACY firmware to your device, there is no need to flash the stock firmware back on the device -- you're already running it.
-Simply perfom a ChromeOS USB recovery and exit Developer Mode.
+Simply perform a ChromeOS USB recovery and exit Developer Mode.

 Next